Visas to Work in the USA

 For UK companies who regularly transfer employees to the US, there is the option to apply for the Blanket L visa, which permits the employer to issue L visa without first filing a petition with USCIS, expediting the process.
 This applies only to companies with three global offices, one of which is a US office which has been operating for at least one year.
 The US office must demonstrate revenues of $25 million or 1000 US employee or 10 individual L-1s filed within the last year.

 It may also be possible as an L-1A visa holder to apply for US permanent residency in the first preference green card category.

 A further US work visa option is the E visa.
 Aimed at entrepreneurs and those wanting to set up business in the US, there are two types of E visa – the E-1 visa and the E-2 visa.

-The qualifying criteria require that investor applicants must own at least 50% of the shares in the US company.
+Among the qualifying criteria, the investor applicants must own at least 50% of the shares in the US company.

 The United Kingdom is a treaty country, therefore UK nationals satisfy the requirement that applicants must hold the nationality of a Treaty Country.

 E-1 Treaty Trader visa: where more than 50% of a UK company’s existing international trade is with the US, its principal investors, executives, or key employees may be able to apply for an E-1 visa

 Under the E-1 visa, you will be permitted to work lawfully in the US but only for the petitioning company ie your sponsor.
-You can travel freely in and out of the US and you can apply to extend you visa with unlimited two-year extensions, provided you maintain your E-1 eligibility.
+You can travel freely in and out of the US and you can apply to extend your visa with unlimited two-year extensions, provided you maintain your E-1 eligibility.

 You can also bring dependents with you to the US.